drivy/jobs/analytics_engineering_intership/README.md

 Exercises depend on datasets available in `./data/*` **You can't modify them.**

-Your solution to exercise {N} needs to live in the `worksheets_{N}` directory as .sql files.
+Your solution to exercise {N} needs to live in the `worksheets_{N}` directory as .sql or .py files.

 If you need to write multiple SQL queries for an answer, separate them with `;` characters, a linebreak and 2 spaces.
 **The SQL queries you provide need to be working.**

 For certain parts of the challenge, you will be asked to provide written answers, in these cases, please submit them in `worksheets_{N}` as markdown files.

-## Exercise 0: Setup and brief
+## Exercise 1: Setup and brief

 For this challenge, you are provided with payloads that have been generated whenever a user triggers an action relevant to our analytics on the platform.
 They are available at `./data/*`